aperezr20/AI-Challenge-Alejandra-Perez/README.md

 ![Project Logo](static/logo.png)

 This project is developed as part of the AI-Challenge by Arkangel AI.
 It aims to develop a computer vision model for recognizing workers of a company while detecting their emotions.
-The model is deployed in the cloud, enabling inferences from any physical point where the system is deployed.

 ## Table of Contents
 - [Features](#features)